nicobailon/gemini-code-review-mcp/README.md

 ### Review Modes

-The tool operates in one of three modes, automatically detected based on your configuration:
+The tool operates in one of three modes:

-1. **📝 Task-Driven Mode**: When task lists are found in `/tasks/tasks-*.md`
+1. **📝 Task-Driven Mode**: When `--task-list` flag is used
+   - Enable with: `generate-code-review . --task-list tasks-feature.md`
+   - Or auto-select latest: `generate-code-review . --task-list`
    - Contextualizes review based on your current development phase
    - Tracks progress against planned tasks
    - Best for: Active development with defined milestones

-2. **🔍 General Review Mode**: When no task lists are present
+2. **🔍 General Review Mode**: Default mode (no flags)
    - Comprehensive code quality analysis
    - Focuses on best practices and improvements
    - Best for: Maintenance, refactoring, or exploratory reviews